Semrush Review — All the Pros and Cons

-Semrush is one of the most popular SEO tools on the market, and because of its ‘industry standard’ status within the SEO community, a lot of site owners naturally reach for it.
+Semrush is one of the most popular SEO tools on the market, and because of its ‘industry standard’ status within the SEO community, a lot of site owners naturally gravitate towards it.
+But is it actually right for you?

 • Domain analysis